 The villa has the main house space for living.
 In addition, it is possible to combine rest and entertainment areas.
 High-class villas often have swimming pools, outdoor party areas, gardens, etc.

-In Hanoi, there are many types of apartments for rent, including the following features:
+There are many types of apartments for rent in Hanoi, including the following features:

 There are at least 2 floors or more, there are many apartments, each household lives in a separate apartment and will rent it out to others if it is not needed.